Car scrappage schemes

 Car manufacturer scrappage schemes

-Most of them provide financial incentives for turning in older and high polluting vehicles, often in the form of a discount on a new car.
+Most of these provided financial incentives for turning in older, high-polluting vehicles, often in the form of a discount on a new car.

 Toyota scrappage scheme

-To qualify for the scheme, the owner of the trade-in vehicle must be named as the registered keeper, and resident at the UK address shown on the Vehicle Registration Document (V5) and have owned the trade-in vehicle for a minimum of 6 months before the new Toyota order date.
+To qualify for the scheme, the owner of the trade-in vehicle must be named as the registered keeper, and resident at the UK address shown on the Vehicle Registration Document (V5C logbook) and have owned the trade-in vehicle for a minimum of 6 months before the new Toyota order date.

-By trading in an old Toyota, you can receive between £2,000 and £4,000 (saving dependent on the model chosen and including VAT).
+By trading in an old Toyota, you can receive between £2,000 and £4,000 scrappage saving off the ‘Recommended on the Road Price’ of a New Toyota.
 Offer excludes GR Yaris, Mirai, Hilux Active grade, and Proace City.

 Ford scrappage scheme